neosmart/unicode.net/README.md

+# This is a fork of [neosmart/unicode.net](https://github.com/neosmart/unicode.net) from [mqudsi](https://github.com/mqudsi)

+It adds more properties to the `SingleEmoji` class and lists for all emoji groups.

 ## Unicode.net- an emoji and text-processing library for .NET

 `Unicode.net` is an easy-to-use Unicode text-processing library for dot net, designed to complement the BCL and the `System.String` class, useable on both .NET Framework and .NET Core/UWP (.NET Standard) targets.
 As an added bonus, `Unicode.net` includes an extra helping of emoji awesomeness 🎉 😊 😄.